nextgrwww/svgUiFramework/TTDs.md

 * ~~Add calculation of transform-translate() consideration into x, y coordinate calculation of form elements~~
 * ~~Generate working functions from pseudo-code~~
 * ~~Add possibility to add other attributes to form elements in function~~
-* Debug input elements not showing up
+* ~~Debug input elements not showing up~~
-* Add conditions to handle the possibility of a certain dimension form missing from the function of page
+* ~~Add conditions to handle the possibility of a width or height form missing from the function of page~~
-* Write a function to checkNSubmit() to validate the form, gather the values and then submit
+* ~~Write a function to checkNSubmit() to validate the form, gather the values and then submit~~
+* Check validation logic
+* Add event listener to trigger validateNSubmit() function when an element with element_type set to submit
+* Add event listener to trigger clearForm() function when an element with element_type set to reset